floro91/deep-reinforcement-learning/p1_navigation/Report.md

 ### Ideas for Future Work

 The implementation from this repo is a basic DQN agent that can surely be improved in the future.
-Four possible improvements are:
+Possible improvements are:
 - Double DQN in order to deal with overestimation of action values
 - Prioritized Experience Replay in order to increase learning effectiveness by prioritizing certain experiences from replay memory
 - Dueling DQN in order to assess the value of each state, without having to learn the effect of each action